-Henry Brewster Stanton and Elizabeth Cady were married on May 1, 1840 at the home of Gerrit Smith in Peterborough, New York.
+Henry Brewster Stanton and Elizabeth Cady were married on May 1, 1840 in Johnstown, New York.

-When the Stantons returned to the U.S. they started a family, lived in Albany, NY and Boston, MA before moving to Seneca Falls.
+When the Stantons returned to the U.S. they started a family, and lived in Johnstown, NY and Boston, MA before moving to Seneca Falls.